MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-guide.md

 ![](<../../.gitbook/assets/image (30).png>)

 4\.
-Choose which Syrup Pool you want to stake in.
+Choose which Sweet Pool you want to stake in.

 ![](<../../.gitbook/assets/image (20).png>)